abdalgader-a/algorithms/README.md

-# algorithms
+Welcome!
-Implempntation of different data structures and algorithms using Python programing language.
+This repo contain implempntations of different data structures and algorithms using Python programing language.